1937–38 Catalan Football League

 The 1937–38 Catalan Football League (Lliga Catalana) was the regional football league played in Catalonia during the 1937–38 season, in the midst of the Spanish Civil War, when neither La Liga, the Catalan championship, or the Mediterranean League was contested.
-The competition was never completed because of the War, but the title was subsequently awarded to FC Barcelona, which had had returned from its tour of Mexico and the United States with only four players and the coach Patrick O'Connell.
+The competition was never completed because of the War, but the title was subsequently awarded to FC Barcelona, which had returned from its tour of Mexico and the United States with only four players and the coach Patrick O'Connell.

 Background

 The Spanish Civil War, which broke out in July 1936, had divided Spain into areas under the control of the nationalists and those controlled by the Republicans, thus forcing the suspension of La Liga, so the Republican authorities decided to replace it with the Mediterranean League, which was won by Barcelona, but by 1938, the Republican area was divided, thus forcing the suspension of the Mediterranean League, so the Republican authorities decided to replace it with the Catalan Football League, which was also won by Barcelona.